ololadeos/Brazil-Ecommerce/README.md

 The objective was to answer real business questions related to **sales performance, customer behavior, product categories, seller efficiency, delivery performance, and lead conversion**.

 ---

-##  Tools Used
-- DB Browser for SQLite
-- Tableau
-- GitHub

----

 ## Dataset Description
 The dataset is a relational e-commerce database containing tables such as:
 - `orders`, `order_items`, `order_reviews`